 Your website is the foundation of successful SEO.
 From a high-level perspective, your legal SEO campaign should include:

-- Keyword research: This involves finding keywords to use on your site that are relevant, have good traffic, and have levels of competition that are achievable.
+- Keyword research for lawyers: This involves finding keywords to use on your site that are relevant, have good traffic, and have levels of competition that are achievable.

 - Regularly creating fresh content that’s relevant to your target audience and supports your keyword strategy